CernaLu/Sorting_Algorithms/mergesort/src/README.txt

   NOTES:
   A <FileName>.txt will be necessary for compilation arguments.
 The file must contain the sorting array as a single column.
-Must also be known the number of lines/elements in the file.
+Also number of lines/elements in the file. <FileName> will be obtained as double presition.
   --------------------------------------------------

-  1) Make #STILL HAVE TO WRITE THE MAKEFILE
+  1) Compile de Makefile:
+     Make
-  2) ./<executable> <filename> <NofLinesInFile>
+  2) Execute:
+     ./../bin/mergesort <FileName.txt> <NofLinesInFile>

-ii)
+ii) Details:

+The sorted array will be writen in a new file named 'sorted.txt'.
+Look for file in the same address.